anchor-accord/website/index.md

   <h1>Contact</h1>
   <p>
     Anchor Accord works with a limited number of organizations at a time.
-    If you're navigating a moment of regulatory, technical, or operational complexities and need clarity, you can request a briefing below.
+    If you're navigating a moment of regulatory, technical, or operational complexities, request a briefing below.
   </p>
 </section>